Mastodon

 Authorization

-required Provide this header with Bearer <user token> to gain authorized access to this API method.
+required Provide this header with Bearer <user_token> to gain authorized access to this API method.

 Query parameters